StefanIliev0/booking-angular-app/README.md

 ## Startup
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.1.

+#### Production server

+You can starting aplication on `https://stefaniliev0.github.io/booking-angular-app/`.

 #### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Application structure